google/WebFundamentals/src/content/en/updates/2020/09/migrating-to-js-modules.md

 ## What we learned

-1. Decisions made in the past can have a long lasting impact on your project.
+1. Decisions made in the past can have a long-lasting impact on your project.
 Even though JavaScript modules (and other module formats) were available for quite some time, DevTools was not in a position to justify the migration.
 Deciding when to and when not to migrate is difficult and based on educated guesses.
 2. Our initial time estimates were in weeks rather than months.